Gary, Indiana

 One of the things that makes telling stories so difficult is that there’s always more to the story.
 And even if you somehow manage to tell the story the exact same way twice, it’s received differently depending on who hears it, on their awareness of the context.

-In both Babylon and Once Upon A Time In Hollywood, Margot Robbie performs the exact same scene.
-She goes into a screening for the first movie her character ever has a part in.
-She’s a new actress and at first, the box office staff don’t even recognize that she’s in the movies.
+In Babylon and Once Upon A Time In Hollywood, Margot Robbie plays the exact same scene twice.
+She goes into a showing for the first movie her character ever has a part in.
+She’s a new actress, and at first, the box office staff don’t even recognize that she’s in the movies.
 She sits there, in the dark, surrounded by an audience watching her perform for the first time.
 She’s nervous.
 An outsider, hovering on the edge of acceptance or rejection.
 Then they laugh.
 Cheer.
 Then she laughs, elated.
 They love her.
 She’s a star.

 At the end of Babylon, her would-be protectors leave her alone for a moment, and she wanders out of the car into the night.
 We never see her again, and later we see a headline declaring her DEAD OF DRUG OVERDOSE AT 34.
 In her last scene, she walks out into the night, humming to herself, “Ain’t life grand?”